Surajv311/LearningMicroservices/README.md

 ```
 Link: https://hub.docker.com/r/surajv311/frpbusinessmicroservicedockersrj

+**Task12**: Build CRUD operations in databases (postgres, redis) logic in businessMicroserviceApp and expose the endpoints to consumerMicroserviceApp.
+Hence use consumerMicroserviceApp to alter the data using businessMicroserviceApp as intermediary.

-**Task12**: Run the businessMicroservice container in 2 different ports (basically 2 instances of the service).
+**Task13**: Run the businessMicroservice container in 2 different ports (basically 2 instances of the service).
 And your consumerMicroservice app should be pinging root server of businessMicroservice app in round-robin fashion of each service; In case it dies in 1 port, then redirect all request to other port - This pretty much explains how a simple load balancer would work?
 Should I define multiple services in docker compose file and then individually ping them for this or is there another way?

-**Task13**: Setup a NoSQL db like mongodb via docker and health check mongodb service?
+**Task14**: Setup another NoSQL db like mongodb via docker and health check mongodb service?

-**Task14**: Build CRUD operations in databases (postgres, redis, mongodb) logic in businessMicroserviceApp and expose the endpoints to consumerMicroserviceApp.
-Hence use consumerMicroserviceApp to alter the data using businessMicroserviceApp as intermediary.

 **Task15**: Setup Kafka locally or via docker.
 Create JSON events from the service and publish it to Kafka service?

+**TaskXYZ**: Add test cases in project

 ------------------------------------